applicaster/developer.applicaster.com/book/ui-builder/android/ScreenPlugin.md

 ##### General

 Any plugin can be defined as Screen Plugin.
 In order to do so please follow the steps below:
-1. Implement `ScreenPlugin`.
+1. Implement `PluginScreen`.
 This interface provides a simple initialization for your plugin.
 This is a simple initialization for your plugin.
 The interface provides 4 parameters to the plugin:
 `Context context` - Current context.
 `HashMap<String, Object> screenMap` - Map of properties.